-Full Module Name in Console Mode Short Name Graphical Mode Activity Primary Functions BINARY DIAGRAM EASY BIN "Binary Calculator" on page 135 Calculate binary phase diagrams.
+Full Module Name in Console Mode Short Name Graphical Mode Activity Primary Functions BINARY DIAGRAM EASY BIN "Binary Calculator" on page 163 Calculate binary phase diagrams.
 Access to specific databases designed for BIN, such as TCBIN, is required.
-DATABASE RETRIEVAL DATA "System Definer" on page 59 Select appropriate databases, define chemical systems and retrieve the data required for calculations.
-DICTRA MONITOR DICTRA "Diffusion Calculator" on page 87 Run simulations of diffusion controlled transformations in Thermo-Calc using the Diffusion Module (DICTRA).
+DATABASE RETRIEVAL DATA "System Definer" on page 64 Select appropriate databases, define chemical systems and retrieve the data required for calculations.
+DICTRA MONITOR DICTRA "Diffusion Calculator" on page 101 Run simulations of diffusion controlled transformations in Thermo-Calc using the Diffusion Module (DICTRA).
 An additional license is required for this feature.

 Full Module Name in Console Mode Short Name Graphical Mode Activity Primary Functions DIC_PARROT DIC PARROT Console Mode only This is the data optimization module for the Diffusion Module (DICTRA).
 It allows you to assess experimental data and use such data to optimize calculations.
 An additional license is required for this feature.
 EDIT EXPERIMENTS ED_EXP Console Mode only Part of the PARROT submodule, use it to edit experimental data points to make reliable optimizations.
 GIBBS ENERGY SYSTEM GIBBS Console Mode only Handles thermodynamic models and quantities.
 Generally you do not need to use this module, but you can get information about models, and list, add or amend the thermodynamic parameters in use.
-PARROT PARROT Console Mode only A data optimization module to assess experimental data and use the data to optimize calculations. not available - "Precipitation Calculator" on page 96 Set the conditions for, and perform, a precipitation calculation. not available - "Property Model Calculator" on page 66 You can evaluate models simultaneously over a range of compositions and cross plot the results.
-You can then conduct an uncertainty analysis and plot the results as either a histogram or as a probability plot.
-POLY-3 POLY "Equilibrium Calculator" on page 78 Equilibrium calculation module.
+PARROT PARROT Console Mode only A data optimization module to assess experimental data and use the data to optimize calculations. not available - "Precipitation Calculator" on page 113 Set the conditions for, and perform, a precipitation calculation. not available - "Property Model Calculator" on page 72 Predict and optimize material properties based on their chemical composition and temperature.
+There are preconfigured General Models and Steel Models available.
+POLY-3 POLY "Equilibrium Calculator" on page 92 Equilibrium calculation module.
 Specify conditions and make calculations.

-Full Module Name in Console Mode Short Name Graphical Mode Activity Primary Functions POST PROCESSOR POST "Plot Renderer" on page 111 For post-processing and plotting of calculation results.
+Full Module Name in Console Mode Short Name Graphical Mode Activity Primary Functions POST PROCESSOR POST "Plot Renderer" on page 133 For post-processing and plotting of calculation results.
 Modify property and phase diagrams, add labels, change the diagram colours, etc. Submodules to POLY-3 and DICTRA module for example.
-POTENTIAL DIAGRAM POTENTIAL "Ternary Calculator" on page 137 Calculate and plot gas potential diagrams in a ternary system.
+POTENTIAL DIAGRAM POTENTIAL "Ternary Calculator" on page 165 Calculate and plot gas potential diagrams in a ternary system.
 The potential of two gas species are used as the diagram axes.
 POURBAIX DIAGRAM POURBAIX Console Mode only Calculate and plot pH-Eh diagrams (Pourbaix diagrams) and property diagrams for heterogeneous interaction systems involving aqueous solutions.
 REACTOR SIMULATOR_3 REACTOR Console Mode only Simulate chemical reaction processes in several feed-forward steady-state stages or in several dynamic stages.
-SCHEIL SIMULATION SCHEIL "Scheil Calculator" on page 139 Simulate and plot Scheil-Gulliver solidification processes with no diffusion in the solid phases and with/without consideration of back diffusion of interstitial components (such as C, N, O, S).
-SYSTEM UTILITIES sys Console Mode only In Console Mode, interact with the operating system and change environmental settings.
+SCHEIL SIMULATION SCHEIL "Scheil Calculator" on page 167 Simulate and plot Scheil-Gulliver solidification processes with no diffusion in the solid phases and with/without consideration of back diffusion of interstitial components (such as C, N, O, S).
+SYSTEM UTILITIES SYS Console Mode only In Console Mode, interact with the operating system and change environmental settings.
 Create and execute MACRO files.

 Full Module Name in Console Mode Short Name Graphical Mode Activity Primary Functions TABULATE REACTION TAB Console Mode only Tabulate properties of chemical reactions and substances (stoichiometric or solution phases).
-TERNARY DIAGRAM TERN "Ternary Calculator" on page 137 Calculate ternary phase diagrams.
+TERNARY DIAGRAM TERN "Ternary Calculator" on page 165 Calculate ternary phase diagrams.